Need a Land Surveying Expert?

 Why is my new survey different from an older survey?

-Discrepancies between surveys are usually attributable to two reasons.
+Discrepancies between surveys usually occur for two reasons.
 The first reason is that measurement, by its nature, is subject to error.
 A person can count one hundred beans and get the same number as someone else counting one hundred beans.
 However, if two people each measure a cup of beans, it is likely that they will have different numbers of beans.
 Two surveyors measuring the same line may obtain different values.
 Both of the values should be similar, but they will only approach the true theoretical value through repetition and statistical analysis.
-The second reason is that measurements are made from, and decisions are based on, found evidence.
-Surveys performed at different times may not have the same evidence available.
-The more recent survey may have the benefit of monuments set after the prior survey, and previously existing monuments used for the prior survey may have been obliterated.
-As the available evidence changes, the findings of the surveyor will also change.

-My fence is not my boundary?
+Why is my fence not my boundary?

 In some cases, it can be.
 In other cases, a fence is just a fence.
 The boundary may fall inside or outside of a fence line.